Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Data Description

 \subsection{The Neza data}

-The Ciudad Neza (referred to as Neza in what follows) is a city and municipality adjacent to the northeast corner of Mexico's Federal district.
+The Ciudad Neza (referred to as Neza in what follows) is a city and municipality adjacent to the northeast corner of Mexico's Federal District.
 It is part of the Mexico City metropolitan area.
-The region is composed of the North and South parts separated by a single road.
-On the east side of this road there is a large park, and on the west side an airport.
-In the analysis below, these two regions are separated.
+The region consists of a North and a South part, separated by a single road.
+On the east side of this road there is a large park and on the west side an airport.
+In the analysis below, the North and South parts are separated.
 Our dataset contains car theft locations in 2015.
-The number of car theft locations is 4,016 after deleting some missing locations.
+The number of car theft locations is 4,016, after deleting some missing locations.

-We also have several areal unit covariates split into two categories.
-The first category consists of population types: (1) \texttt{Pop15} - number of individuals 15 years and older, (2) \texttt{Apart} - number of apartments, (3) \texttt{Eco} - number of economically active individuals, (4) \texttt{Employ} - number of employed individuals, hence \texttt{unEmploy} - number of unemployed individuals, (5) \texttt{inBorn} - number of individuals born in the area, hence \texttt{outBorn} - number of individuals born outside the area, (6) \texttt{Health} - number of individuals with health insurance access, hence \texttt{noHealth} - number of individuals without health insurance access and (7) \texttt{Scholar} average of scholarly grade (integer values from $6- 10$).
+We also have several covariates, available at areal unit scale and split into two categories.
+The first category consists of population types and is available through the Town Hall of Neza as well as the Department of Citizen Security in Neza: (1) \texttt{Pop15} - number of individuals 15 years and older, (2) \texttt{Apart} - number of apartments, (3) \texttt{Eco} - number of economically active individuals, (4) \texttt{Employ} - number of employed individuals, hence \texttt{unEmploy} - number of unemployed individuals, (5) \texttt{inBorn} - number of individuals born in the area, hence \texttt{outBorn} - number of individuals born outside the area, (6) \texttt{Health} - number of individuals with health insurance access, hence \texttt{noHealth} - number of individuals without health insurance access and (7) \texttt{Scholar} average of scholarly grade (integer values from $6- 10$) which reflects the number of years of received education for citizens in an areal unit (on average and then discretized to the closest integer).